bfeinsilver/ginseng/README.md

 GINSENG is written in Python and uses the open source pipeline and workflow management software, Luigi.
 GINSENG starts by searching the NCBI Nucleotide database for genetic sequences based on a user-defined query.
 A *Taxonomy ID* maps each sequence to the scientific name of a species.
 The scientific names are then fuzzy-matched against the Global Biodiversity Information Facility ([GBIF][4]) Checklist Bank which resolves synonyms, homonyms, varieties and subspecies to accepted species-level names.
 The resolved list of *Species Keys*, returned from the GBIF Checklist Bank, is then posted to the GBIF Occurrence Store in a download request.
 Once the requested georeferenced occurrences become available, they are downloaded and classified using their geocoordinates and a global raster map of seven bioclimatic belts in mountains.

 ---
 The GINSENG classification engine uses the “K2” raster map developed by the U.S. Geological Survey (USGS)([2018][1]) and Körner et al. ([2016][2]).
 The K2 characterization of mountains first rigorously and consistently delineates global mountain regions then subdivides those regions into seven bioclimatic belts: nival, upper alpine, lower alpine, upper montane, lower montane, mountain area with frost and mountain area without frost.
-According to its authors, the K2 map, “offers a robust framework for the integration of mountain biota in regional and larger scale biodiversity assessments, for biogeography, bioclimatology, macroecology, and conservation research.”
+According to Körner et al., the K2 map, “offers a robust framework for the integration of mountain biota in regional and larger scale biodiversity assessments, for biogeography, bioclimatology, macroecology, and conservation research.”
 The K2 datafiles can be downloaded [here][5].

 ![K2 Raster Map](https://github.com/bfeinsilver/ginseng/blob/master/map-large.png)